kennedymarthendra/data-analytics-portfolio/01_Pizza-Sales-Analysis/README.md

 ### SQL Techniques

+- Data Cleaning
+- Data Type Conversion
 - Aggregate Functions
 - GROUP BY
 - ORDER BY
+- LIMIT
+- Date Functions
 - CASE WHEN
-- Date Functions
-- Ranking Functions
-- Sales Aggregation
+- Common Table Aggregation
+- Business KPI Calculation

 ### Business Questions Answered

+- What is the overall sales performance?
+- How much total revenue was generated?
+- How many customer orders and pizzas were sold?
-- What is the total revenue?
+- What is the average order value?
-- Which pizzas generate the highest revenue?
-- Which products perform the best and worst?
-- Which day records the highest sales?
+- Which days and months recorded the highest sales?
-- Which month generates the highest revenue?
+- Which pizza categories and sizes contributed the most revenue?
-- Which pizza category contributes the most sales?
+- Which products were the top-performing pizzas?
-- Which pizza size generates the highest revenue?
+- Which products consistently underperformed?
+- What were the Top 5 and Bottom 5 pizzas by revenue, quantity sold, and total orders?

 ---